jill-for-stripe/stripe_ecomm_app/README.md

 Next, I considered the functionality that the application would need to have.
 As a baseline, it would need to display products and allow users to add products to a cart.
 The ability to add items to a cart implied the requirement to be able to remove items from a cart.
 Users would need to be able to navigate to the cart and to checkout, and the application would need to display how much they were going to be charged for a purchase, allow them to complete the purchase, and confirm to them that the purchase was successful.
 I reviewed Stripe's documentation on options for the checkout process, and determined that the Stripe-hosted [Checkout](https://stripe.com/docs/payments/checkout) feature would provide the most functional checkout page with the least amount of effort.

 Once I had a framework for the project in mind, I set up my file structure for the Sinatra application.
 I created app.rb (server file) along with a Gemfile and a views folder containing four empty embedded Ruby (ERB) files for the index page, cart page, checkout, and confirmation page.
 In my server file, I created routes for each of the four views.
 As I worked through adding functionality to each page, I separated processes into functions to keep the blocks of the routes as simple and easy-to-follow as possible.
 I created a simple Class (`Album`) that held information about the product I was selling, and defined objects that were used in multiple areas throughout the program as global variables.
-Meanwhile, I kept the application running on `localhost:4567` to test the functionality as each piece was added in.
+Meanwhile, I kept the application running on `localhost` to test the functionality as each piece was added in.

 ## Why Ruby/Sinatra?
 ### Ruby